datagovs/datagovs/README.md

 We’re a small, self-funded, fully-distributed team in the U.S. and we do not solicit users leveraging the public data tooling.
 We use OSS for those tools.

-We get paid through customers who we support with private data use cases upon request and only on requests for membership.
-That membership is used to fuel continued community efforts.